 c) Introduction of 8 hour working day.

-Introduction of electric process for making steel which was employed for production of high grade iron
+Introduction of electric process for making steel which was employed for production of high grade iron and steel casting.

 Coal fine washeries were set up for the first time in Jamadoba and West Bokaro.